 - Rep. Elissa Slotkin worked at the Dept. of Defense.
 “It’s not an unpatriotic thing to say we’re going to cut waste at the Pentagon, and Lord knows there is fat to cut,” she says.

 U.S. Rep. Elissa Slotkin (D-Mich.) has worked at the CIA, the NSC, and in different Defense Department policy positions.
-She's seen some of the accounts-swapping shenanigans that can go on at the end of the fiscal year, a practice known as "nippering."
-The reference to a sharp-nosed tool for cutting off wire is Pentagon slang for repurposing congressionally authorized funds to avoid them being zeroed out at year-end.
+She's seen some of the accounts-swapping shenanigans that can go on at the end of the fiscal year, a practice known as "MIPRing," or a "Military Interdepartmental Purchase Request" — a method for transferring congressionally authorized funds across U.S. military organizations, which can avoid them being zeroed out at year-end.
 Some plug monies are surely a part of such three-card-monte budget games.

 "I definitely saw all sorts of games to preserve funds," Slotkin says.
 "But while there is absolutely gamesmanship that goes on, particularly at the end of the fiscal year, some of that behavior was presented by the complete inability of Congress to pass a proper budget for the Defense Department."